anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: Commitment is an act, not a word.
+Quote: Things that were hard to bear are sweet to remember.

-By: Jean-Paul Sartre
+By: Seneca the Younger